r-anand/terraform-azure-peered-vnets/README.md

 9. Create custom RBAC Role
 10. Assign role to user
 11. Validation
-   a.
-Validate if the test user can log in to the azure portal
+- Validate if the test user can log in to the azure portal
-   b.
-Validate if the test user is forced to reset the password on the first login
+- Validate if the test user is forced to reset the password on the first login
-   c.
-Validate if test user can view vms per rbac role assignment
+- Validate if test user can view vms per rbac role assignment
-   d.
-Validate if test user can stop vm - expected result – fail
+- Validate if test user can stop vm - expected result – fail
-   e.
-Validate if test user can restart vm - expected result - success
+- Validate if test user can restart vm - expected result - success
+-